- What's Happening

 Round out your experience at the end-of-conference Library Camp on Monday.
 Attendees will get together to talk about anything library- or conference-related with a focus on reflecting on what inspired you at the conference.
 Come prepared to share your experiences and/or lead an informal discussion on a topic of your choice.
 Everyone is welcome!

-Think Fit @ ALA is our healthy, well-being initiative including both personal health and environmental awareness.
+Think Fit @ ALA is our healthy, well-being initiative with a focus on both personal health and environmental awareness.
 It includes a range of sessions, programs and events--look for the Think Fit @ ALA icon throughout the Annual Conference and program.

-This Power Flow yoga class will be a perfect break from other conference activities.
+The Power Flow yoga class we're offering in Las Vegas will be a perfect break from your other conference activities.
 It will challenge you, get your body moving, and help you work up a sweat.
 Instructor Erika Trujillo with Sin City Yoga teaches her own "Sol Flow” brand of yoga.
-Any level of yogi is welcome at this high-energy class with lots of movement, inspiring music, and Erika's amazing fun personality.
+Any level of yogi is welcome at this high-energy class with lots of movement, inspiring music, and Erika's lively and fun personality.
 Expect to leave renewed, refreshed, and ready to start your day right!

 You can sign up when you register, or add this event later.

 Provided by the ALA Office for Human Resource Development and Recruitment (HRDR), the ALA JobLIST Placement Center will be open Saturday and Sunday, 9:00 am - 5:00 pm, with an orientation on Saturday at 8:30 am and an Open House on Sunday, 10:30 am - 12:00 pm.
 Jobseekers may attend career guidance workshops, talk to a career counselor, have your resume reviewed, and talk to employers in the Placement Center.
 All services are free to job seekers and ALA membership is not required.
+New service in 2014--professional headshots for a nominal fee!
 Get more information, including--for employers--how to reserve a booth and how to use the interviewing facilities.